ioanmout/GitHashingExercise/README.md

 This project contains:

-1. `hash_script`: Executable which hashes a 4-digit number.
+1. `hash_script`: Executable script which hashes a 4-digit number.
 It should be executed as:

     ```$ ./hash_script ####```